eulergammaelliott/euler-gamma-aimo/README.md

 - Commit your changes 'directly to the master branch'\*
 - The staging website should automatically update with your changes within 60 seconds
   - https://staging.aimoprize.com

+\* you can use the 'pull request' feature to have someone else approve a speculative edit.
+It will need to be approved and merged before you see it in staging.

 ### Promoting an edit to production
 - Select the 'Actions' tab within Github